-The team also quantified the helium’s nucleus that could also have produced a short-lived boson with a mass just under 17 megaelectronvolts.
+The team also quantified the helium’s nucleus, which could have produced a short-lived boson with a mass of just under 17 megaelectronvolts.

 Scientists noted in the paper, “If the particle’s existence is confirmed, it means physicists will have to finally reassess the interactions of the existing four fundamental forces of particle physics and make space for a fifth.
 We are expecting more, independent experimental results to come for the X17 particle in the coming years.”